L/CPL JAMES BROWN (1986-2006)

 This Web site is dedicated to James and his family.
 In it, I will share something of James' life, his family, his sports and his military service.
 In it, I hope to show people who never knew James just how high a cost young Americans, and their families and communities, pay to keep our country and our friends and allies free.

-I have talked to many of James' Marine buddies.
-Many of them returned to Iraq in November 2007 with James' India Company.
-They and their families are again in the line of fire and we keep them and all of our soldiers in our prayers.
-These soldiers lose friends and suffer trauma that will never leave them ... and yet they continue to serve.
-"Someone has to do this", they will tell you.
+I have talked to many of James' Marine, Army, Navy, and Air Force buddies.
+Many of his fellow Marines returned to Iraq in November 2007 with James' India Company.
+Since James died, eleven of his friends from Gibson Southern have served in Iraq and some are there now, three years after James made his final journey home.
+His friends and their families are again in the line of fire and we keep them and all of our servicemen and servicewomen in our prayers.
+"Someone has to do this", they will all tell you.
 "It might as well be me."

 Soldiers are not highly paid and veterans' benefits are nothing close to what they should be.
 Our soldiers, however, do not ask for that much.
 As one Marine recently wrote, "all we want is an occasional 'thank you' ... it means a whole lot."